eliaserland/brain-game/instructions/anaconda_instructions.md

 That's it, good luck coding!

 ## Graphical real-time plotting in Python
+In order to run the PyQtGraph-based scripts `main.py` and `real_time_plot.py`, the `pyqtgraph`-package needs to be installed:
  - `conda install -c conda-forge pyqtgraph`

+Not neccessary for the above scripts, but required for 3D-graphics in pyqtgraph:
  - `pip install PyOpenGL PyOpenGL_accelerate`